gstonge/ensemble-square/README.md

 single_model_viz.ipynb - generate figures of projections for a given model, including the scenario projections and scenario ensemble.

 ensemble_order.ipynb - analyze the impact of the ordering of ensembling in the scenario ensemble (ensemble over models then scenarios and vice versa).

+scoring data folder - scoring output used for analysis in this project.